 What the hell did she want?!
 I knew my phone wasn’t blocked or locked, so what more could there be?

-In 3 letters, CPF.
-What?
+In 3 letters, a CPF.
+A what?
 My new friend at the front desk cheerfully explained that I needed to enter my CPF.
 Again, what?

 It’s worth pointing out that my Portuguese was pretty crappy at this point and I was beyond tired and, well, I really don’t know how it happened, but one thing led to another and I actually started crying.
 Poor João at reception is probably still scarred from my visit.